- Education and Science»

 'Layforce', an ad-hoc military formation of the British Army consisted of several Commando units during WWII.
 Formed in February, 1941 under the then Colonel Robert Laycock, it numbered around 7,000 men and served in the Middle East.
 Given the task originally of raiding to disrupt Axis communications in the Eastern Mediterranean, they were first assigned to take Rhodes.
 As the situation went against the British, Commonwealth and Empire allies the Commandos were diverted to reinforce regular troops throughout the Mediterranean.
 Later personnel went back to previous or earlier postings, or went on to other special forces units.
 Some of the force saw action in Bardia, on Crete, in Syria and at Tobruk before disbandment in August, 1941.

-*"Well Met By Moonlight" (below), obviously Shakespeare's title paraphrased as the title of this 1950s black & white film titled "Ill Met By Moomlight" starring Dirk Bogarde as a British commando officer and Marius Goring as the German commanding officer on Crete, skulduggery and mayhem in the Aegean.
-Worth a ninety minute watch!.
+* My title "Well Met By Moonlight" is obviously a play on words paraphrasing Shakespeare's play title, and the title of this 1950s black & white film titled "Ill Met By Moomlight" (below) starring Dirk Bogarde as a British commando officer and Marius Goring as the German commanding officer on Crete they're sent to capture and take back to Egypt.
+Skulduggery and mayhem in the Aegean.
+Well worth a ninety minute watch!.

 Ill Met By Moonlight